 2017 Top Ten Running Shoes for Sore Knees

-Running impacts nearly every structure in your lower body, from heels to hips.
-Repeated heel-strikes on a hard or uneven running surface can cause a raft of nagging, chronic conditions from plantar fasciitis to hip bursitis.
+Running impacts your knees, as well as nearly every structure in your lower body.
+While studies have been inconclusive about the connection between distance running and arthritis of the knee, studies like this one from the journal Sports Health point out that 80% of running-related injuries affect the knees and lower joints.
+Repeated heel-strikes on a hard or uneven running surface may contribute to a raft of nagging, chronic conditions from plantar fasciitis to hip bursitis.
 Common sense dictates that we choose a running shoe to minimize the cumulative damage done by small, countless shocks to the body's structure.
 This article will discuss the best running shoes, by consensus, for lower body health, with a particular focus on the knees.

-I speak from experience here --I tore my ACL several years ago.
-Before it happened, I didn't even know I had an ACL, a band of connective tissue called the "anterior cruciate ligament" that keeps your knee stable from front to back.
+I speak from experience here -- I tore my anterior cruciate ligament (ACL) several years ago.
+Before it happened, I didn't even know I had an ACL, a band of connective tissue that keeps your knee stable from front to back.
 It happened in the most minor way -- I jumped down off a step and landed wrong.
 The next thing I knew, I was on the ground, unable to get up.
-It was several weeks before I could put any weight on it at all, and several months before it felt anything like a stable joint.
+It was several weeks before I could put any weight on the knee at all, and several months before it felt anything like a stable joint.